seanharrington256/WY-T3-WGS-Tutorial/README.md

 After that is complete we will use 'blobtools view' to output all the data into a human readable table.
 Finally we will use 'blobtools plot' to construct the blobplot visuals.

-* Run the blobtools pipeline.
+* Run the blobtools pipeline - blobtools is loaded up as part of the gentools module.

 ```bash
 # Create lookup table